 - Philips Hue Outdoor - from $50 to $280

 Philips Hue are among the best smart lights for your home, with millions of colors, several different fittings, LED light strips and a host of special features.
-And, starting this summer, Hue is extending into the garden with a range of weatherproof outdoor smart lights.
+And, since summer 2018, Hue has extended into the garden with a range of weatherproof outdoor smart lights.